Anatomy Of The Eye

 - Central retinal vein occlusion – the blockage occurs in the main vein formed by the four retinal veins coming together.

-Branch retinal vein occlusion is two to three times more common than central retinal vein occlusion.
+Branch retinal is two to three times more common than central retinal vein occlusion.

 How Common Is Retinal Vein Occlusion & Who Gets It?